nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/authentication-and-user-management-tutorials/how-to-add-new-fields-to-the-user-profile-or-group-profile.md

 1. Go to **CONFIGURATION** > **Content Model** > **Schemas** and click on **New**. </br>
     Fill in the popup window like this:
     {{!--     ### nx_asset ###
-      path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/How to Add New Fields to the User Profile or Group Profile/schema_user.png
+      path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/How to Add New Fields to the User or Group Schema/schema_user.png
       name: schema_user.png
       studio_modeler#screenshot#up_to_date
     --}}